ESIP is seeking an Executive Director! Find the position posting here.

 3. Significance: Does the project address an important problem or a critical barrier to addressing climate change and community resilience?

-4. Approach: Are the overall methodology and analyses well-reasoned and appropriate to accomplish the specific aims of the project?
+4. Approach: Are the overall strategy, methodology, and analyses well-reasoned and appropriate to accomplish the specific aims of the project?
 Are potential problems, alternative strategies, and benchmarks for success presented?

 5. Innovation: Does the project use creative problem-solving or novel approaches?